Drug information provided by: Merative, Micromedex®

 For relief of chronic pain:

-Adults, teenagers, and children 2 years of age and older—Your doctor will decide which dose of the patch you need based on your present daily narcotic dose.
+Adults and children 2 years of age and older—Your doctor will decide which dose of the patch you need based on your present daily narcotic dose.
 The patch is applied to the skin and left in place for 3 days (72 hours).
-Your doctor may adjust your dose if needed.
+Your doctor may adjust your dose as needed.

 Children younger than 2 years of age—Use and dose must be determined by your doctor.